 4. Work Experience

 SMU encourages its students to seek professional development through internship stints during our university journey.
-We have an online portal we call Ontrac that allows SMU students to browse for internship and graduate offers made available due to the strong network and affiliation with our career office: the Dato’ Kho Hui Meng Career Centre.
-Because of that, it’s not surprising how going for 2–3 internship stints during our four years here is quite common.
+We have an online portal we call Ontrac that allows SMU students to browse for internship and graduate offers made available due to the strong network and affiliation with our career office, the Dato’ Kho Hui Meng Career Centre.
+Because of that, it’s not surprising how going for 2 to 3 internship stints during our four years here is quite common.
 You will also have friends who choose to do a part-time internship and study at the same time.
-Alternatively, you can even take a semester off from school, for a long-term internship stint.
-There’s so many ways to do it and it’s completely up to you!
+Alternatively, you can even take a semester off from school for a long-term internship stint.
+There are so many ways to do it and it’s completely up to you!

 5. Finding the Real You

 Last but not least in SMU, you get to discover the real you.
 Before diving deep into a particular major or specialisation, we are exposed to many different subjects within the business school and across other schools as well.
 By doing so, you get to have a feel of everything before making a decision.
 The key is keeping an open mind.

 To share my experience, when I first stepped into SMU, I always thought that I would be pursuing a major in either the Finance or Operations track (which majority of business students pursue).
 However, because of the breadth of exposure to various subjects, it enabled me to decide otherwise and I, instead, chose to major in Marketing and Strategic Management.